Oslandia/postgis-workshop/doc/2_basic_analysis.md

 GROUP BY toponyme
 ORDER BY SUM(ST_Length(geom)) DESC
 LIMIT 10;

--- NOTA: first result is related to data uncompletness

--- EXPLANATIONS:
---  - NULL / NOT NULL
---  - GROUP BY and aggregate function as SUM
---  - ORDER BY ASC / DESC
---  - LIMIT
 ```

+NOTE:
+- first result is related to data uncompletness

+About the query :
+- NULL / NOT NULL
+- GROUP BY and aggregate function as SUM
+- ORDER BY ASC / DESC
+- LIMIT

 Buffers
 -------